quantastica/quantum-circuit/README.md

 Quantum Circuit Simulator
 =========================

 Quantum circuit simulator implemented in javascript.
-Optimized for memory usage, but CPU intensive.
-Smoothly runs 20-qubit simulations on your laptop.
+Optimized memory usage but CPU intensive.
+Smoothly runs 20-qubit simulations on laptop.
 Can run in browser or at server (node.js).
-No UI - you can use it in your program to run quantum simulations.
+No UI: you can use it in your program to run quantum simulations.
 Circuit can be imported from and exported to [OpenQASM](https://github.com/Qiskit/openqasm).
 Circuit drawing can be exported to [svg](https://www.w3.org/Graphics/SVG/) vector image.

 About algorithm
 ---------------

-**Optimized for memory usage, but CPU intensive.**
+**Optimized memory usage but CPU intensive.**

 Memory usage: up to `2 * (2^numQubits) * sizeOfComplexNumber`